stackgl/shader-school/exercises/intro-2/README.md

 * `faceforward(n, I, nr)` reorient a normal to point away from a surface
 * `reflect(I, N)` - reflects a vector I along the axis N
 * `refract(I, N, eta)` - applies a refractive transformation to I according to Snell's law

-## Exercise

-In this lesson, you will write a GLSL function which computes the unit angle bisector between two vectors.
-That is, it is the vector whose length is `1` and whose angle is halfway between two vectors.
-If the vectors are parallel or zero, you can return whatever you want.
-A file called <a href="/open/intro-2">`vectors.glsl` has been created for you as a template</a>.

-As an example, if `a = vec2(1,0)` and `b = vec2(0,1)`, then you should return the result `vec2(sqrt(2)/2, sqrt(2)/2)`.